 Smith, Kemp & Wright

-In 1838 John Skirrow Wright (1882-1880) found work at the Birmingham button makers, Smith & Kemp.
+In 1838 John Skirrow Wright (1882-1880) found work at the Birmingham button makers, Smith & Kemp (George Smith and John Kemp).
 He would become a partner in 1850, and eventually the sole proprietor.
 In 1861 when John Kemp left the partnership, the firm had become Smith & Wright, then Smith & Wright Ltd in 1888.
-(The other partner was George Smith.)
+They merged with the Firmin Group in 1969.

 In 1990 it became part of the Firmin Group.